heig-iict-ida/ardrone_gesture/README.rst

 runtime classpath (go to libraries/run -> Add JAR/Folder and add all the jars in jogl)

-Authors
+Credits
 .......
+Copyright 2013 HEIG-VD

-Grégoire Aubert and Julien Rebetez
+Written by Grégoire Aubert and Julien Rebetez

 With advices from Andres Perez-Uribe and Héctor Satizábal